 How Plant a Tree Co. used Social Proof to make fools of us all

-Written by Laura Browne, Digital Project Manager.
+Written by Laura Browne, Digital Director.

 When an online Instagram campaign promised to plant a tree for every pet photo posted, in no time its creator unsurprisingly claimed it had ‘spread out of control’.
 The campaign was shared more than 4.1 million times online, seeing stories filled with cats, dogs, and all sorts of other lovable pets.
 The promise being: ‘We’ll plant one tree for every pet picture’.